Rimay/ppt_crawler/README.md

 # ppt_crawler
-This is a crawler for ppt on the course center of BUA, which will entail an ACCOUNT to login in
+This is a crawler for ppt on the course center of BUAA, which will entail an ACCOUNT to login in